 The buttons located at the bottom of the Library allow you to save, edit and delete custom symbols.

-Please Note: It is very important to pick the symbol type at the top of the menu and choose the Symbols Category.
+It is very important to pick the symbol type and choose the Symbols Category:

 Adding Symbols from the Library